Get a sublist

 Function: Get a sublist

-This action allows you to extract a specific portion of an existing list and create a brand new list from it.
-You define where the new list should begin and end within the original list using numerical positions (indices).
-This is useful for breaking down large lists into smaller, more manageable segments.
+This function allows you to create a new list by selecting a specific portion (a "sublist") from an existing list.
+You define where the new list should begin and end using numerical positions (indices).
+This is useful for processing only a part of a larger collection of items.

 Input

-- List (ARRAY): The original list of items you want to work with.
-This is the source from which you'll extract a sublist.
+- List: The original list of items from which you want to extract a sublist.

-- Start index (NUMBER): The position in the original list where your new sublist should begin.
-Remember that the first item in a list is at position 0, the second at position 1, and so on.
-This input is required.
+- Start index: The numerical position where the new sublist should begin.
+The first item in a list is at position 0.

 Output